 Alabama

-The camellia flower is the state flower of Alabama.
-In 1959, state governor John Patterson signed a bill to make the camellia the official state flower.
-The state flower hasn’t always been the camellia, though.
-From 1927 to 1959, the state flower was the Goldenrod.
+The camellia flower is the official state flower of Alabama.
+In 1959, the state governor signed a bill to designate the camellia as the state flower.
+Before that, from 1927 to 1959, the state flower was the Goldenrod.

 Victorian Era

-In Victorian England, the camellia flower became incredibly popular.
-They used the bloom to send a message to a love interest.
-Also, they considered it a symbol of good luck.
-They also give it to those about to embark on a long journey.
+During the Victorian era in England, the camellia flower gained popularity and was used to send messages to love interests.
+It was also considered a symbol of good luck and was given to those about to embark on a long journey.

 Keen to learn more about the camellia flower?
 It’s time to take a look at some of the most fascinating facts about this beautiful, intricate bloom.